By Polly Irion, Certified Self Storage Manager

 What you can do is control how you respond to the situation both before and after a catastrophic event.
 And that goes for your self storage unit as well, not just your home or business.

 As much as a person would want or like to, we cannot control everything.
 But we can plan for many situations “just in case”.
-Part of that preparation from our end is that we require all of our customers to have insurance coverage on their storage unit contents as part of our rental agreement.
+Part of that preparation from our end is that we require all of our customers to have self storage insurance coverage on their storage unit contents as part of our rental agreement.
 This protects you, the customer, if an unfortunate act of nature should occur.
 By filing a claim with your renter’s or homeowner’s policy, you should be able to recoup your financial loss so that your belongings are replaced.
 But, using those insurance policies can also mean your rates go up, your deductible goes up and it can become a straight up hassle.
 Don’t have any insurance for your storage unit from your homeowner’s or renter’s policy?
 Not a problem!
 We have partnered with a reputable third-party insurance agency named Xercor Insurance Services LLC so that you may acquire an affordable self storage insurance policy at our rental office.
 And, filing a claim will not raise your rate or increase your deductible.
 Simply ask your property manager for more information.

 If disaster has struck in the form of aggressive weather occurrences, the odds are that there was some warning from the local or national news.
 The team at Moove In Self Storage will make necessary preparations in advance as much as we are able, but even the best intentions cannot always win against something like a tornado or substantial ice storm.
 Regardless of what has taken place, the safety of every person should come first.
 If it is not safe to be traveling on the roads, then it is not a safe time to visit the property or your storage unit.
 We ask that you comply with any local or state issued safety warnings and declarations, and time your visits accordingly to avoid unnecessary risks.
 If the weather is bad enough, the power could go out and the gate may not work; meaning you won’t be able to enter the property or may get stuck inside the property, for example.